Kingxukai/linux/Documentation/driver-api/usb/callbacks.rst

 usb_set_intfdata(), to associate a data structure with an interface, so that you know which internal state and identity you associate with a particular interface.
-The device will not be suspended and you may do IO to the interface you are called for and endpoint 0 of the device.
+The device will not be suspended and you may do IO to the woke interface you are called for and endpoint 0 of the woke device.
 Device initialisation that doesn't take too long is a good idea here.

 The disconnect() callback